Interfacing Incremental Rotary Encoder with Arduino

 Incremental rotary encoder breakout module Eagle schematic – View PDF

-Simply connect the breakout board as per the schematic and pins A and B to digital Pin-6 and Pin-7 of Arduino Uno board respectively.
-Then upload the code from Dejan Nedelkovski to your Arduino board to test your encoder.
+Simply connect the breakout board as per the schematic and pins A and B to digital Pin-6 and Pin-7 of the Arduino Uno board respectively.
+Then upload the code from Dejan Nedelkovski to the Arduino board to test your encoder.

 /* Arduino Rotary Encoder Tutorial